ASERG-STELA/shu-development-process/modelling-design/level5/level5-design.md

 *Figure 4: Example Entity with properties*

 #### Primary Key
 Sometimes known as PK, the primary key is a special kind of entity attribute that is used to **uniquely define** a record in a database table .
 For example, if we have a unique ID for each purchase in a database, but one of the transactions has the same ID as another transaction, and this transaction ID is our PK, then this is an error and shouldn't be possible, as our PK **must** always be unique.
-Lets look at an visual example of this.
+Lets look at a visual example of this.
 ![](https://cdn-images.visual-paradigm.com/guide/data-modeling/what-is-erd/05-concept-of-erd-primary-key.png)
 *Figure 5: Primary Key example*